-A Governing Body does not take all decisions but delegates much of that responsibility to its sub-committees.
+A Governing Board does not take all decisions but delegates much of that responsibility to its sub-committees.
 At Gisburn Road Community Primary School these are: Standards and Effectiveness and Resources.
-Like the full Governing Body, they meet in a termly cycle, and report to the Full Governing Body Meeting.
-Individual governors accept specific responsibilities, which sometimes involve representing the Governing Body on Boroughwide organisations.
+Like the full Governing Board, they meet in a termly cycle, and report to the Full Governing Board Meeting.
+Individual governors accept specific responsibilities, which sometimes involve representing the Governing Board on Boroughwide organisations.

 Governors usually serve a term of four years and provide their services in an unpaid capacity.
 The work requires commitment but is extremely rewarding.
 Membership is constantly changing through the expiry of terms of office and resignations forced by individual circumstances.
 Elections for four parent governors take place regularly, as terms of office come to an end.

-The LA provides training and support for all governors and governing bodies (including advisers and clerks for full governing body meetings) which always receive praise for high quality.
+The LA provides training and support for all governors and governing bodies (including advisers and clerks for full governing board meetings) which always receive praise for high quality.

 Chair of Governors

 We have a diverse range of people on the Board, from parents and staff to business people and professionals from the local community.
 Each brings experience and insight to the group, which oversees the strategic direction of the school.
 The buck stops with the Governors, who are responsible for how the school is run.

 “Governance is strong both in supporting and also in holding the school to account” (OFSTED 2015)